vinstic-myshell/myshell-doc-en/work-with-us/developer.md

 **Bonus Points:**

-Having your own technology blog or mature works on GitHub.
+Having your own technical blog or mature works on GitHub.